Rickyoung221/Rickyoung221/README.md

 - Personal work for assigments and projects of some CS courses. (ah, hope it is legal)
 - Some personal projects include frontend (React, angular..), backend.
 - Some group projects in hackathon.
+- My logs of solving Leetcode Problems and my note about algorithm.
 - (In the future) Personal Cookbook 🍚 （Written in Chinese since most of them are Chinese food)